guzba/ready/README.md

 Check out the [examples/](https://github.com/guzba/ready/tree/master/examples) folder for more sample code using Ready.

+⚠️ Ready is brand new so if you notice any unexpected behavior please report it by opening an issue.

 ## Using Ready

 First you'll need to open a Redis connection.
 By default Ready connects to